Prequel to a King's Tale: Illuminating Nat King Cole's Musical Origins - JAZZIZ Magazine

 In between the box set’s bookends is a densely-packed yet somehow relaxed and engrossing culling of tracks to tell the Cole story’s first chapter.
 There are early commercial recordings for Decca, including the WWII-geared “Gone with the Draft,” “Honeysuckle Rose” and his later identifying hit “Sweet Loraine,” discourses with Lester Young on themes of “Indiana” and “Body and Soul–” from a Norman Granz-arranged session in 1942–and comical turns along the way (“Call the Police,” “I’m an Errand Boy for Rhythm,” with dazzling solos by Cole and Moore, all tucked into a 1:40 time frame).

 Newly-discovered and unveiled tracks—discovered by co-producers Matthew Lutthans and Jordan Taylor in the process of putting this opus together—add to the album’s intrigue and archival value.
-“The Romany Room is Jumping” was cut during a stint at Washington D.C.’s Romany Room,” while “Trompin,’” was a jukebox-bound Cinematone track, and the heretofore unreleased radio broadcast take of “Whatcha Know, Joe?, ” with Anita Boyer as vocalist, also jumps out for special attention.
+“The Romany Room is Jumping” was cut during a stint at Washington D.C.’s Romany Room,” while “Trompin,’” was a jukebox-bound Cinematone track, and the heretofore unreleased radio broadcast take of “Whatcha Know, Joe?, ” performed with just the trio, also jumps out for special attention.

 Special attention also goes to Cole’s rich, resonant touch as vocalist, which stands out amidst other cheekier harmonized vocal parts and spotlights on other lead singers.